Skip to content

 Penalties: real numbers, not theoretical

-Schedule FA omission under the Black Money Act 2015: ₹10 lakh per year + 30% tax on the undisclosed asset value + 90% additional penalty in willful cases.
-The September 2025 safe harbour at ₹20 lakh exempts movable foreign assets below the threshold but real estate and shares above the threshold still need disclosure.
+omission under the 2015: ₹10 lakh per year + 30% tax on the undisclosed asset value + 90% additional penalty in willful cases.
+The 1 October 2024 (Finance (No. 2) Act 2024 amendment) safe harbour at ₹20 lakh exempts movable foreign assets below the threshold but real estate and shares above the threshold still need disclosure.

 Streamlined disclosure: the path back if you've missed years

-The IRS Streamlined Foreign Offshore Procedures cover taxpayers living abroad who failed to file FBAR + 8938 non-willfully.
-Submit the last 3 years of amended 1040s, last 6 years of FBARs, and a non-willful certification.
+The Streamlined Foreign Offshore Procedures cover taxpayers living abroad who failed to file + 8938 non-willfully.
+Submit the last 3 years of amended 1040s, last 5 Assessment Years of FBARs, and a non-willful certification.

 There's no penalty under streamlined for taxpayers living abroad, only the back tax owed plus interest.
 For most Indian-Americans the back tax is small (the income reported on Schedule B was correct; only the disclosure was missing).